 What to Do in Edmonton

 There are so many places to see and things to do in Edmonton, including visiting North America’s largest mall and the largest urban park in Canada!
 But there’s much more than that.
-Here are 20 things to do on your next trip to Edmonton, Alberta!
+Here are the best things to do on your next trip to Edmonton, Alberta!

 West Edmonton Mall